mikolmogorov/Ragout/docs/USAGE.md

 procedure is repeated multiple times with the different scale of the synteny blocks decomposition.

 Afterwards, a refinement step is performed.
-Ragout utilize assembly (overlap) graph which is reconstructed by overlapping input contigs/scaffolds.
-This helps to insert very short/repetitive contigs into the assembly.
+Ragout reconstruct assembly (overlap) graph by overlapping input assembly fragments.
+This graph is used to insert very short/repetitive fragments into the final scaffolds.

 Input